Vexo413/splice.nvim/README.md

 ### Troubleshooting

-#### Sidebar issues
+#### Chat interface issues

-If the sidebar doesn't open or behaves unexpectedly:
+If the chat interface doesn't open or behaves unexpectedly:

 1. Try `:SpliceReload` to reload the plugin
 2. Check that your Neovim version is compatible (0.5.0+)